 Address: Long Street, St. John’s, Antigua | Website

-The Museum of Antigua & Barbuda which opened in 1985 is housed in the former St John’s Courthouse and is believed to be the oldest building in St John’s.
-Designed by English-born Peter Harrison who is recognized as the first professionally trained architect in America, the St John’s Courthouse in neoclassical design was built on the site of the first market in St John’s and completed circa 1750.
+The Museum of Antigua & Barbuda, which opened in 1985, is housed in the former St John’s Courthouse and is believed to be the oldest building in St John’s.
+Designed by English-born Peter Harrison, who is recognized as the first professionally trained architect in America, the St John’s Courthouse in neoclassical design was built on the site of the first market in St John’s and completed circa 1750.
 Initially, the Court of Justice was on the first floor, and the Court of Assembly used the second floor.
-Now, the Museum of Antigua & Barbuda showcases the history of the twin-island nation from its geological birth to independence from Britain in 1981.
+Now, the Museum of Antigua & Barbuda showcases the history of the twin-island nation from its geological birth to its independence from Britain in 1981.

 Outside of the Museum of Antigua & Barbuda, you will find parts from some of the ten steam and gasoline locomotives built by Kerr Stuart Ltd between 1904 and 1938 and delivered to the Antigua Sugar Factory.
 These steam trains ran on 35 miles of track around Antigua and were used for transporting freshly cut sugar cane from the sugar plantation fields to the central refinery on Gunthorpe’s Estate.
 At peak production in 1952, over 228,302 tons of sugar cane was carried on these Kerr Stuart trains to produce 1,520 tons of sugar.
 Today, as Antigua & Barbuda’s economy has shifted from agriculture to tourism, the sugar plantations and steam locomotives are no longer in use.